 - For maximum visibility and overall safety, travel in reverse whenever possible.
 Always travel in reverse when the machine is loaded.
-Keep the load as low as is practical. - 2.
+Keep the load as low as is practical. - Rotate the seat and controls (if so equipped) to the rear when traveling in reverse.
+This will considerably reduce operator fatigue.
+You may prefer to operate with the seat rotated at all times. - 3.
 Always make sure that the kickoff arms are fully retracted and against their stops when carrying a full load.
-Leaving them partially extended could result in damage if the load should shift or roll with any force.
+Leaving them partially extended could result in damage if the load should shift or roll against them with any force.
 To obtain the greatest lift capacity, the kickoff arms must be all the way back.
-This way the load center is as far back as possible. - 3.
+This way the load center is as far back as possible. - 4.
 WITHOUT FAIL always secure a load before allowing the binder chains to be removed, either by clamping the load with the holddown arms, or by some other means provided by your company.

-4. The holddown and kickoff arms can be damaged if they are used in any way that opposes the movement of the machine under power.
+5. The holddown and kickoff arms can be damaged if they are used in any way that opposes the movement of the machine under power.
 For example, never use the holddown arms to drag a log while moving in reverse.